numerica-ideas/community/docker/docker-compose-springboot-mysql/README.md

 - **MYSQL_DATABASE**: The database name.
 - **MYSQL_PASSWORD**: The database root's password, we use the root user account for simplicity only.

+The environment attributes present in the **app** service are provided as environment variables to the App container at run time, we are talking about:
+- SPRING_DATASOURCE_URL
+- SPRING_DATASOURCE_USERNAME
+- SPRING_DATASOURCE_PASSWORD

+Spring Boot automatically assigns these variables to the related **application.properties** configurations listed below:
+- spring.datasource.url
+- spring.datasource.username
+- spring.datasource.password

+Meaning we don't have to provide these manually into the **application.properties** file, [read more here](https://docs.spring.io/spring-cloud-skipper/docs/1.0.0.BUILD-SNAPSHOT/reference/html/skipper-database-configuration.html).

 ## Run the Dockerized Application
 To run the App via **Docker Compose**, open a terminal, navigate to the project's root directory, and execute the following command in which we provide the **environment variables** directly: